benpapworth/waftools/doc/index.rst

 	source code with highlighted defects.

-The code snippet below presents a *wscript* example using the *cppcheck* source code analysis tool::
+The code snippet below presents a *wscript* example using the *CppCheck* source code analysis tool::

 	import waftools